bmanley91/csv-splitter/README.md

 * inputFilePath `string`- Path to the CSV File that will be split. (default "./input.csv")
 * lineCount `int`- Maximum number of lines per output file. (default 500)
 * outputDir `string`- The directory in which the output should be written. (default "./output")
+* verbose - If given, verbose logs will be displayed.

 Flags can be specified like so:
 ### Unix